tud-amt/tud-amt.github.io/content/authors/Onur/_index.md

 last_name: Yuksel

 # Username (this should match the folder name)
-authors:
+authors: Onur
-  - Postdoctoral Researcher

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Continuos process simulation
+role: Continuous process simulation

 # Organizations/Affiliations
 organizations: